 Drugs and Alcohol Lie

-Drugs and alcohol lie.
+But, drugs and alcohol lie.
 They promise a good time but pilfer any chance at simple joy.

 They promise solace for past anguishes but bankrupt the future.

 They promise comfort for unanswerable questions but they destroy any chance at real meaning.

 They promise happiness but leave any chance at trustworthy connection in the wreckage.

 They promise liberation but they are the trap from which there are few escapes.

 They promise to assuage grief but they actually incite more, less honest, grief.